michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions.md

 (*Allow time for discussion and then call the group back together.* *See if anyone would like to share with the larger group)*

-Say:**Thank you for sharing.
+Say:&nbsp;**Thank you for sharing.
 It can be very scary when we are not confident in our own abilities, but God calls us anyways.
 And God always calls the right person for the right job.
 This week, you may be faced with a challenge that you don’t feel up to.
 Remember that God is walking with you and that he will use each challenge you face to forge you into the best version of yourself.**

 **Let’s pray.**